Let’s Trek! Pioneer Trek Activities You’ll Love

 We believe that the experiences the youth have with their pioneer families are the most powerful of a Pioneer Trek.
 We encourage you to have morning and evening devotionals in your small family groups.
 These discussions will likely be the most important part of your your trek.

-2. Great stories from Ma & Pa’s life or other people in the group
+2. Share great stories from Ma & Pa’s life or other people in the group.

-3. Talent show (on the spot, silly talents) or Untalented Show
+3. Have a talent show (on the spot, silly talents) or Untalented Show.

 4. Book of Mormon/Joseph Smith/Restoration of Priesthood on Earth- Talk about how the pioneers, who were new members of the church, must have felt about finding the restored gospel.
 Sing “The Spirit of God” and talk about how exciting it would be to find out that God was speaking to His children again through prophets.

-5. How to gain a testimony and feel the Spirit
+5. Discuss how to gain a testimony and recognize the Spirit.

-8. Appreciation Game (Really great on Testimony Night): Sit in circle.
+10. Appreciation Game (Really great on last night): Sit in a circle.
 Explain rules at beginning.
 The speaker says, “I love and appreciate _____ because_____.”
 The person being complimented must look at the speaker and may only say, “Thank you.”
 Then it is that person’s turn to compliment someone else.

-9. It’s always great to sing together and kneel in prayer.
+11. It’s always great to sing together and kneel in prayer.
+This could be the first time some of your youth experience “family prayer”.

-Note: Shorter spiritual thoughts more often usually work better than long ones less often.
-Try to make devotional more of a discussion than a lecture.
+**Note: Shorter spiritual thoughts more often usually work better than long ones less often.
+Really try to make devotionals a discussion instead of a lecture.

 Pioneer Trek Trail Bosses